 Total Disability Veterans Compensation.

 Total Disability Veterans Compensation that is in excess of $1,800 per month shall be excluded.
-No deductions shall be applied against the amounts over $1,800 per month that are excluded.

 If, prior to October 6, 2016, an LHA had exercised its discretion to exclude Total Disability Veterans Compensation in excess of $1,800 per year, such LHA shall continue to exclude all of such amounts for those tenants who were previously granted the exclusion.
-No deductions shall be applied against the amounts over $1,800 per year that are excluded.

 A return of capital on sale or transfer of an investment or of other real or personal property.

-Wages and/or salary earned by a tenant 62 years of age or older, or other household member, 62 years of age or older, not to exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in
+Earned wages and/or salary and income received from unemployment insurance, workers’ compensation, and short-term and long-term disability received by a tenant 62 years of age or older, or other household member, 62 years of age or older, not to exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in

 M.G.L. c.
 151, § 1.